 [Update: 8/24/10 @ 7:45 PM EST by Aaron] Tim Bray responded to Justin's article, but seems to have misunderstood the goal.

+Introduction By far the best looking, and nicest option I have seen is Google's own Android Licensing Service.
+Implications.
+Google’s new Android Market piracy prevention system circumvented.
 At the end of July we reported on a new anti-piracy measure from Google that was aimed at cutting the number of pirate apps available for download outside of the Android Market.
-It appears that the new licensing service has been circumvented already, allowing a would-be application cracker to completely strip an app of any licensing protection, opening them up for unofficial distribution and pirating.